 * Linamar surged 11.5 percent to C$72.50 after saying after the bell on Thursday it had agreed to buy privately held MacDon Group of Cos for C$1.2 billion ($937 million).

-* Industrials rose 0.5 percent while the financials group gained 0.2 percent as insurer Manulife Financial Corp rose 1.2 percent to C$26.70 and Royal Bank of Canada added 0.5 percent to C$101.92.
+* Industrials rose 0.5 percent while the financials group gained 0.2 percent as insurer Manulife Financial Corp MFC.TO rose 1.2 percent to C$26.70 and Royal Bank of Canada RY.TO added 0.5 percent to C$101.92.

 Reporting by Alastair Sharp; Editing by Susan Thomas and James Dalgleish